The Unity Twin Bed/Mercedes Benz

 Winkler, Manitoba with stops in Wadena, St. Gregor, and Quill Lake, Sask.
 Edmonton, Alta and Vancouver, B.C.

 We leave home in the loaded Benz at 7:30 on the 29th to make our 9:30 reservation on the ferry.
 We have had the freezer plugged in over night with all the stuff in the fridge keeping cool and frozen.
 We have a week to get to Winkler, Man. for our appointment with the EEE LTV factory.
 All goes well.
 Pat is operating, driving and navigating wonderfully well.
 The food is good, and we have a few stops for groceries and wine.
 Pat makes reservations for the campsites along the way.
 We have excellent wifi at a few places.
 Otherwise Pat uses his data on his phone to locate and reserve the campsites.
 We visit Sandy and Ralph in their backyard in Winnipeg for a couple of hours after having the work done at the Winkler.
 We get to Wadena and park in the driveway.
 Hazel Ann gives us her wifi.
 We get into the house and Pat packs the things for Bonnie and for Colleen.
 We visit his Mom outside at the home on a couple of days.
 She is looking very good and doing fine.
 The water is on a 'notice to boil the water' in Wadena, so we go to find water and finally found a place at Watson to poach some water at McNab's golf and RV campground.
 We have purchased some pepper jelly from Clossons at Quill Lake.
 After our stop at Wadena we carry on to our Battleford campsite with a stop at St. Gregor for sausages for Lloyd for his 80th birthday.
 And a lunch stop at Arby's in Saskatoon.
 Next we stop in John and Colleen's driveway for dinner at their home and an overnight.
 We deliver the picture and everyone is happy with how it looks hanging on the wall.
 Our next stop is at Irvin's at Valemont.
 Theee best campsite.
 We set up the instant pot again to do the smoked turkey drumstick.
 Takes more time than I figured so supper is late.
 We have an extra hour as we are on B.C. time now.
 Onward to Hope through some very hot weather.
 Pat fixed the stove cover where some screws came out of it and it was rattling.
 The new leveling jacks are working wonderfully well, except when we try to use them in a site with too much difference to level out.
 He needs to add three boards to one of the jacks to get level at the Wild Rose campsite at Hope.
 Also took a minute to look up how to run the microwave and made a bit of progress with using the power button before setting time.
 Much more to learn about it.
 Next day we get to Vancouver to Bonnie's place and deliver her stuff.
 She takes us to a yummy fish and chips place, (cockney kings) for lunch and to a Gelato place.
 The dishes survived!
 Thereafter we go to Lloyd's place.
 Dinner with Lloyd, Pam and Mike.
 Sausages are much appreciated.
 In the morning Lloyd makes us bacon and eggs.
 Then we pick up some sandwiches and meet Harvey and Valerie for a visit in Moscrop Park.
 We get home about 6:00 and unpack.
 See photo albums at 20 Winkler.
-More trip detail on the Pre 1989 Travel logue page.
+More trip detail on the Pre 1989 Travel logue page, this page is private and password protected.
+Contact me for the password.

 - Genoa Bay - We take at least